sodash/open-code/winterwell.bob/README.md

 This folder is auto-generated and managed by Bob.
 It contains

  - `bobhistory.csv` The run history.
 Delete this file to make Bob do everything from scratch.
- Note: this is big-stick equivalent to running `bob -clean`.
+ Note: this is roughly equivalent to running `bob -clean`.

- - `calls.dot` Call graph info.
+ - `calls.dot` Call graph info in graphviz dot format.

  - git clones of dependency projects.